 2017 IEEE 19th Conference on Business Informatics (CBI), S. 76-82, 2017.

 Creating Textual Driver Feedback from Telemetric Data Abschlussarbeit

 Creating Textual Driver Feedback from Telemetric Data Inproceedings

-Proceedings of the 15th European Workshop on Natural Language Generation (ENLG), S. 156–165, Association for Computational Linguistics 2015.
+Proceedings of the 15th European Workshop on Natural Language Generation (ENLG), S. 156–165, Association for Computational Linguistics Association for Computational Linguistics, Brighton, UK, 2015.